FAQs

 Do you accept insurance?

-We are out-of-network with BlueCross BlueShield and Medicaid plans.
+At this time, we are out-of-network with Medicare and Medicaid plans.

-If we are out-of-network with your insurance, this means that we cannot directly bill insurance for payment.
+If we are not in-network with your insurance, this means we cannot directly bill your plan.
 Clients are responsible for paying the full fee at the time of service.
-You can check with your insurance to see if your policy has out-of-network benefits for mental health.
-We can provide you with a detailed receipt or “Superbill” if you would like to file for reimbursement.
-Your insurance company will reimburse you directly (depending on your policy).
+However, many families are able to use their out-of-network benefits.
+If your plan offers these, we can provide a detailed receipt (called a Superbill) that you may submit to your insurance company for possible reimbursement.

 Individual Therapy & Intake Assessments